deannaswallow/Portfolio/README.md

 ## Status

 Project is: _in progress_ <br>
-I am working on making this more mobile-friendly.
+I am working on improving the layout of the project information.

 ## Contact